What Role Does A Technical Alignment Manager (TAM) Play In Managed IT?

 Distributing the workload means there is time to think strategically about all aspects of service delivery (rather than being totally consumed by fighting the daily fires that come up).

-Maintaining a strong relationship between the MSP and the client is an imperative role of the TAM.
+Maintaining a strong relationship between the provider and the client is an imperative role of the TAM.
 Like any relationship, this is fostered by effective communication and follow through on promises.

-The relationship is fostered when the TAM’s recommendations focus on what is best for the client, rather than what is in the best interest of the MSP.
-If an MSP is only interested in making money, a trusting relationship will never be built.
+The relationship is fostered when the TAM’s recommendations focus on what is best for the client, rather than what is in the best interest of the provider.
+If a provider is only interested in making money, a trusting relationship will never be built.

 Ready To Find Out More?

-Now you have a better understanding of the role of a TAM and how it can be a valuable part of the work with an MSP
+Now you have a better understanding of the role of a TAM and how it can be a valuable part of a partnership with a managed IT support provider.

 When you have a strategic partnership between IT and business leadership, there are no surprises.
 Your technology will be ready and available to support and enhance your business, whether that means being poised for growth, ready for new technology demands, or realizing efficiencies that only technology can achieve.